 Valentine’s Day is “a day when people show their affection for another person or people by sending cards, flowers or chocolates with messages of love.
 When we love someone, we experience the same positive thoughts and experiences as when we like a person.
 But we also experience a deep sense of care and commitment towards that person”.

 Being “in love” includes all the above and also involves God’s love for us; He loves us so much that he gave us Jesus so that we might have eternal life of problem free in heaven.
-I trust our feelings of respect and understanding of our loved one feelings should be like Jesus out of His pure sacrifice.
+I trust our feelings of respect and understanding of our loved one feeling should be like Jesus out of His pure sacrifice.

 Do you know Love can begin in the very middle of your heart?
 You know it when you see a baby smile.
 When you are willing to give your time for your loved one.
 You can express your love in cooking for your loved one.
 It does not need extravagant expensive meals.
 It can be a simple easy budget meal in your pantry and fridge.